Maria Znamenska

 9 min read

-In addition to optometry technology advancements, changes in demographics will also play a significant role in shaping the future of optometry.
+In addition to the innovations, changes in demographics will also play a significant role in shaping the future of optometry.
 The aging population will require more specialized eye care, particularly for conditions such as macular degeneration and cataracts, which are more prevalent in older adults.
 The rise of chronic diseases such as diabetes will also increase the demand for optometric services, especially in developing countries where access to healthcare is limited.

 Register in a free Demo Account to see how AI for OCT works.
 AMD, DR, early glaucoma examples.

-The future of new technology in optometry is exciting and holds great promise for patients and practitioners alike.
-In this article, we will explore some of the potential changes that ODs may face in the coming years, based on the survey that we have conducted.
+The future of optometry is exciting and holds great promise for patients and practitioners alike.
+In this article, we will explore some of the potential changes that ODs may face in the coming years based on the survey that we have conducted.

-In the next 20 years, the technology in optometry will be represented by AI and is expected to revolutionize the field in several areas.
-Here are some ways AI is already helping optometry:
+In the next 20 years, the technology in eye care will be represented by AI and is expected to revolutionize the field in several areas.
+Here are some ways AI is helping in optometry:

-• Screening and monitoring.
-AI-powered optometry technology could help specialists to screen patients for eye diseases more accurately and quickly.
-For example, a patient could take a picture of their eyes with their smartphone and an AI algorithm could analyze the image for signs of eye disease.
-AI could also help in monitoring the progression of eye diseases over time.
+- Screening and monitoring.
+AI can help specialists screen patients for eye diseases more accurately and quickly.
+For example, a patient could take a picture of their eyes with their smartphone, and an AI algorithm could analyze the image for signs of eye disease.
+AI could also help monitor the progression of eye diseases over time.

-• Enhance patient care.
-AI-powered tools could help ODs to provide more personalized and comprehensive care to their patients.
-For example, AI technology in optometry could help in selecting the most suitable eyeglasses or contact lenses for a patient based on their unique vision needs and lifestyle factors.
+- Enhance patient care.
+AI-powered tools could help ODs provide more personalized and comprehensive care to their patients.
+For example, the AI algorithm helps to select the most suitable eyeglasses or contact lenses for a patient based on their unique vision needs and lifestyle factors.

-• Research and development.
-AI could help optometrists in developing new treatments for eye diseases.
+- Research and development.
+AI could help optometrists develop new treatments for eye diseases.
 By analyzing large amounts of patient data, AI algorithms could identify new patterns and potential treatments for eye diseases.
+Enhanced by AI precision, this enables more accurate identification and quantification of biomarkers, leading to better patient stratification, treatment monitoring, and prediction of therapeutic responses.

-In addition, the implementation of AI in optometry technology can present various prospects for improving clinic operations, simplifying billing procedures, accelerating the input of EHRs (electronic health records), optimizing claims management, and boosting cash flow.
-As high-deductible health plans (HDHPs) gain popularity among employers and patients, revenue cycle management can be seamlessly integrated with AI technology, considering the increasing number of patients defaulting on their medical bill payments.
+In addition, the implementation of AI can present various prospects for improving clinic operations, simplifying billing procedures, accelerating the input of EHRs (electronic health records), optimizing claims management, and boosting cash flow.
+As high-deductible health plans (HDHPs) gain popularity among employers and patients, revenue cycle management can be seamlessly integrated with AI, considering the increasing number of patients defaulting on their medical bill payments.

-Altho artificial intelligence is about to bring significant changes to the industry, it is important to remember that the effectiveness of AI is limited to tasks that it has been specifically trained to perform, while it may not perform well in areas outside its training.
+Although artificial intelligence is about to bring significant changes to the industry, it is important to remember that its effectiveness is limited to tasks that it has been specifically trained to perform.
+In contrast, AI may not perform well in areas outside its training.

 Therefore, it is crucial to focus on enhancing ODs’ proficiency in utilizing AI instead of worrying about the possibility of job replacement.
-The integration of AI technology in optometry provides specialists with an opportunity to enhance patient outcomes on a global scale.
+The integration of AI provides specialists with an opportunity to enhance patient outcomes on a global scale.

 Register in a free Demo Account to see how AI for OCT works.
 AMD, DR, early glaucoma examples.

-To be proficient in utilizing cutting-edge technologies, ODs specialists must possess critical thinking skills and the ability to manage complex cases in real-time.
-Additionally, communication skills are also essential, including cultural sensitivity, multilingualism, and familiarity with alternative communication platforms such as mobile technology.
-These skills will be particularly important for optometry specialists from 2040.
+To utilize cutting-edge technologies proficiently, OD specialists must possess critical thinking skills and the ability to manage complex cases in real-time.
+Additionally, communication skills are essential, including cultural sensitivity, multilingualism, and familiarity with alternative communication platforms such as smartphone-based applications.
+These skills will be particularly important for optometry specialists in 2040.

-Back in 2019, Richard C. Edlow, OD, claimed that nearly 20mln more routine and medical eye exams will be required in 2025 compared to 2015.
-The volume of surgery that will be required for the aging US population will increase as well.
-What is more, the number of cataract surgical procedures will also significantly increase — from 3.6 million in 2015 to 5 million in 2025.
+In 2019, Richard C. Edlow, OD, claimed that nearly 20 million more routine and medical eye exams will be required in 2025 compared to 2015.
+That is the future of optometry that may look frightening because of the burden.
+The volume of surgery required for the aging US population will also increase.
+What is more, the number of cataract surgical procedures will also significantly increase—from 3.6 million in 2015 to 5 million in 2025.
 Add here the fact that the number of ophthalmologists will increase by only 2.1% in this same period.

 Given these facts, in the not-too-distant future, ophthalmologists will need to focus on surgical procedures, while optometrists will provide more medical care.